 - This payment method helps those who do not have sizeable savings and spend month to month.

 - Another consideration could be if you have plans to move abroad or elsewhere and would like to cancel your policy.
 You may deal with less hassle if you were paying monthly.

 - The downside could be that you may forget to arrange for the insurance payments each month.
 You may end paying a late fee quite often.

 - Or you may not have enough funds to honor the monthly payment and get charged a penalty.

 - If for any reason you miss a lot of monthly payments this could prove harmful.
-Your policy may lapse for not paying premiums over a time.
-This will also give a reason to the insurance companies to increase your premiums at the next renewal.
+Your policy may lapse for not paying premiums over time.
+This will also give a reason for the insurance companies to increase your premiums at the next renewal.